dwrobel/flatcam/README.md

 =================================================

+4.03.2020

+- updated all the FlatCAM Tools and the Gerber UI FCComboBoxes to update the box value with the latest object loaded in the App
+- some fixes in the NCC Tool
+- modified some strings

 02.03.2020

 - added property that allow the FCComboBox to update the view with the last item loaded; updated the app to use this property